Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 ## Installation steps

-Below are the steps one needs to follow to start playing with Mxnet and Clojure on GPUs
+Below are the steps one needs to follow to start playing with MXNet and Clojure on GPUs

 1. Launch an EC2 instance
 2. Connect to the EC2 instance
 3. Update Java to Java 8
 4. Update Cuda version
 5. Install leiningen
-6. Play with Clojure Mxnet Examples
+6. Play with Clojure MXNet Examples

 #### Launch an EC2 instance